kristof-siket/blog-service/README.md

 Another tradeoff was going with ORM instead of native queries or some more lightweight solution.
 In my opinion, in case of such a system, using native queries would be a no-go - the level of query optimization that I can reach with Prisma is more than enough for the use cases listed in the requirements.
 Prisma comes with the drawback that it limits the usable DBs to the supported ones only - which are the most widely used databases, so we would probably anyway choose one of those.
 Again, its benefits overshadow its drawbacks, so the tradeoff is acceptable.

-3. Given more time, what improvements or optimizations would you want to add?
+## Given more time, what improvements or optimizations would you want to add?
 When would you add them?

 Here I have many things to say, so I open another level of listing.

 - Local DevEx / Continuous Development features:
   The local development setup is quite laggy at the moment.
 For example, I didn't use Prisma Migrate - in my opinion, it is quite an important piece of the toolchain.
 Also, there is no command that starts a proper development environment without dependencies (for `dev`, I need a running database).
 The docker-based setup is also quite half-ready.
-Additionally, a development environment for a team seeking high quality would include static code analysis, CI/CD pipeline with automated test execution, GraphQL schema checks and what not. _When_: I would add these incrementally as the project is growing, but most of the mentioned things should be configured at an early stage of the project.
+Additionally, a development environment for a team seeking high quality would include static code analysis, CI/CD pipeline with automated test execution, GraphQL schema checks and what not. **When**: I would add these incrementally as the project is growing, but most of the mentioned things should be configured at an early stage of the project.

 - Auth, Access Control:
   Currently there is no authentication and access control defined for this service.
 As I see it, receiving and decoding an access token shouldn't happen in this microservice.
 It could be done by a serparate service that is responsible for user management, or as part of our API Gateway (in case of Apollo, it could be a Rhai script or an external co-processor).
-The service itself should be responsible for handling its own permission scopes, so it should indeed know what are the capabilities of the user making the given request. _When_: this should be done before publishing the service to prod.
+The service itself should be responsible for handling its own permission scopes, so it should indeed know what are the capabilities of the user making the given request. **When**: this should be done before publishing the service to prod.

 - Rate limitation:
   This could probably be done outside of this service, but GraphQL implies some extra risks here as well - without proper operation limits, the one malicious user can overload the server even with a single request (by a too long or too deep one).
-Rules for this can be configured at the Apollo Router's config (the Gateway we would put the subgraphs behind), but Cloudflare also offers a similar service.
+Rules for this can be configured at the Apollo Router's config (the Gateway we would put the subgraphs behind), but Cloudflare also offers a similar service. **When**: as it is a security aspect, it should be considered from the very beginning, but probably it is mostly done outside of this service.

 - Nexus:
-  I've honestly never used Nexus for the schema definitions yet, but I think it would be a nice improvement because of its extra type safety (and I also think using actual code is better than any form of string, even if the IDE extensions make it readable).
+  I've honestly never used Nexus for the schema definitions yet, but I think it would be a nice improvement because of its extra type safety (and I also think using actual code is better than any form of string, even if the IDE extensions make it readable). **When**: the earlier we add it, the easier it gets (as we don't need to rewrite existing schema).
+But it is not a top-priority and we can add it service by service.

 - More queries, mutations, pagination, filtering, etc:
   The current API basically implements the requirements from the specification, but APIs should be a bit more general-purpose.
-To support this, it would be nice to implement all the required CRUD operations (Update, Delete), convenience features such as pagination, sorting and filtering.
+To support this, it would be nice to implement all the required CRUD operations (Update, Delete), convenience features such as pagination, sorting and filtering. **When**: as the usage increases, the API can get more and more mature and optimized.

-4. What would you need to do to make this application scale to hundreds of thousands of users?
+## What would you need to do to make this application scale to hundreds of thousands of users?

-I would like to approach this topic from two separate angles: primary and secondary measures.
+I would like to approach this topic from two separate angles: **primary** and **secondary measures**.

 The primary measures are around the direct scalability of this service itself.
 So, given some hundreds of thousands of users, assuming that all of them are active and all of their requests trigger actual data fetches, the service should still operate efficiently.